Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.md

 * Debugger.Object.call
 When set to true, other Debugger instances are not notified.

+### `inspectNativeCallArguments`
+A boolean value, to be set to true in order to pass the two last arguments of `onNativeCall` hook.

 ### `uncaughtExceptionHook`
 Either `null` or a function that SpiderMonkey calls when a call to a debug event handler, breakpoint handler, or similar